-A commemorative speech is a talk that is generally spoken on special occasions which tend to celebrate or remember an individual or event.
+A commemorative speech is a talk that is generally spoken on special occasions and tends to celebrate or remember an individual or event.

 What are the features of good commemorative speech topics?

-Some features of a good commemorative speech include an engaging topic that can inspire people, provide a positive outlook towards the subject, and relevant information.
+Some features of a good commemorative speech include an engaging topic that can inspire people, provide a positive outlook toward the subject, and provide relevant information.
 In addition, a commemorative speech topic should always connect with the audience.